rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 An arrow function do not bind to `this` according to the above binding rules, but instead inherit `this` from the lexical scope of the enclosing function.
 In simple terms, the lexical scope determines what `this` will be inherited by the arrow functions, instead of the call-site of the function (but of course, the binding rules still apply to the enclosing function).

-Simpson encourage using either a pure lexical scoping style of coding, or a pure context binding style of coding, instead of mixing both concept, which may make our code hard to maintain (I think this is especially true in a team environment).
+YDKJS encourage using either a pure lexical scoping style of coding, or a pure context binding style of coding, instead of mixing both concept, which may make our code hard to maintain (I think this is especially true in a team environment).

 ## Objects